MinnPost/minnpost-elections-dashboard/README.md

 **Note**: in a local environment, it tends to be fine to use Redis in place of RabbitMQ, but this does not work with Heroku's free Redis plan.

+**Note**: if the application changes its task structure and Celery tries to run old tasks, run the `celery purge` command from within the application's virtualenv.

 ## Production setup and deployment

 ### Code, Libraries and prerequisites